Generation EFX

 Generation EFX is the fourth studio album by American hip hop duo Das EFX.
 It was released on March 24, 1998 via EastWest Records America.
 Production was handled by Agallah, Solid Scheme, Rashad Smith, Mike Lowe, Tony L, and PMD, who also served as executive producer.
 Unlike the first three Das EFX albums, it features a number of guest appearances from Redman, Agallah, EPMD, Miss Jones, M.O.P., Nocturnal and Teflon.
 The album debuted and peaked at number 48 on the Billboard 200, selling 22,000 copies in its first week.
 In its second week of release, the album dropped to number 89 on the Billboard 200, selling 14,000 copies bringing the two week total to 36,000 copies.

+Critical reception

+AllMusic's Stephen Thomas Erlewine called it "a hard-hitting return to form" for the group, noting their trademark sound being "harder and hipper than before", concluding that: "Like all their albums, Generation EFX relies more on style than substance -- not all of the hooks hold, some of the grooves just lie there -- but on the whole, it's their best album since Straight Up Sewaside."
+In a 2020 retrospective review, Steve 'Flash' Juon of RapReviews wrote that: "The bottom line on "Generation EFX" is that it's not a terrible album, but it's not an important one either, and it continues a sad trend of Das EFX albums becoming less meaningful with each release."